halaxa/json-machine/README.md

 It will iterate for you and return the value at this key.
 Calls can be chained.
 It also supports **array like syntax** for advancing to and getting following indices.
 So `$user['friends']` would be an alias for `$user->advanceToKey('friends')`.
 Calls can be chained.
-Keep in min that it's just an alias - **you won't be able to random-access previous indices** after using this directly on `RecursiveItems`.
+Keep in mind that it's just an alias - **you won't be able to random-access previous indices** after using this directly on `RecursiveItems`.
 It's just a syntax sugar.
 Use `toArray()` if you need random access to indices on a record/item.